 Question: My daughter was born at the end of the year.
-We are still waiting for a social security number.
-Can I send in my return and later supply her social security number?
+We are still waiting for a Social Security number.
+Can I file my return now and provide her Social Security number later?

-If you file your return claiming your daughter as a dependent and do not provide her social security number on the return, the dependency exemption will be disallowed.
+If you file your return claiming your daughter as a dependent and do not provide her Social Security number on your return, the IRS will disallow the dependency exemption.

-The other option is to file a Form 4868 (PDF), Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.
+- The other option is to file a Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.
 This option would give you an additional six months to file your return; by then you should have your daughter's Social Security number.

 Category: Filing Requirements, Status, Dependents, Exemptions